ternandsparrow/inaturalist-docker/README.md

 ```

 Then in the future, whenever you do a `git pull`, keep an eye out for updates to
-the submodules and run a `git submoduel update` (FIXME or maybe a `git submodule
+the submodules and run a `git submoduel update`.
-sync`?).
 If you're unsure, just run it.
 It's idempotent.

 ## Quickstart getting a stack running